myendless1/FreqMoE/README.md

 stats/std_mean_values_2dcfd_turb_m0.1_1e-08.txt
 ```

-If you use a custom dataset, simply run the training once to generate the stats file automatically.
+If you use a custom dataset, simply run the training once to generate the stats file automatically, it takes serveral minutes depending on the size of datafile.

 ---